Skip to content

 photo courtesy of Cenek Housa

-Of course, every child knew this classic Czech tale.
+Every child knew this classic Czech tale.
 And they couldn’t wait to meet Zlatovláska and Jiřík!

 Each puppet performance we attended showed us how magical puppetry can be: from simple children’s shows to cinematic beginning-of-time dinosaur operas!
 (It’s truly difficult to capture that last one in words; it was transfixing.)

 In the late 19th century, Czech puppetry was responsible for the preservation of the Czech language.
-Puppets reflect Czech life, and Czech people.
+Puppets reflect Czech life and Czech people.
 Once we started carving, we noticed how surrounding people would have distinctive traits well-suited for puppet faces.

 Art reflects who we are, who we want to be, and what we hold dear.
 Sweaters do the same thing, just in a softer way.